raspberrypilearning/mission-space-lab-creator-guide/en/step_3.md

 ### What your program must do to achieve flight status

-To pass the strict automated checking process run by Astro Pi Mission Control and achieve official flight status on board the ISS, your code must meet a baseline set of criteria.
-If your code causes errors or fails to comply with these core operational requirements, it will not be able to run on board the ISS.
+Your code must meet a baseline set of criteria to pass the strict checking process run by Astro Pi Mission Control.
+If you pass then you will achieve official **flight status** and have your program run aboard the ISS.
+If your code causes errors or fails to comply with these core operational requirements, it will not run on the ISS.

 #### 1. Write `main.py`